golfvert/WIS2-GlobalBroker-NodeRed/README.md

 Initially this was mainly a proof of concept implementation.
 However, it is in use for a few months now and has proven to be rock solid.
 So using it for 24/7 production can be considered with confidence.

+## Check Global Broker Anti-Loop Node-Red container behaviour
+Node-red interface is available at http://@IP:1880/admin/ (unless behing a proxy or other changes - eg. port).
+Accessing this interface will show the flows in action.
+Adding debug nodes may help in understaning the function of the anti-loop software.
+This interface is NOT password protected.
+Typically unprotected access should be prevented through port filtering and proxying the access via traefik.

 ## How to modify it ?

 This is a fork from the official Node-Red repo.
 Follow official documentation to tweak it to your needs.